daurnimator/lua-http/modules/http.server.md

 ### `server:localname()` <!-- --> {#http.server:localname}

 Returns the connection information for the local socket.
 Returns address family, IP address and port for an external socket.
 For Unix domain sockets, the function returns AF_UNIX and the path.
 If the connection object is not connected, returns AF_UNSPEC (0).
-On error, returns `nil` an error message and an error number.
+On error, returns `nil`, an error message and an error number.

 ### `server:pause()` <!-- --> {#http.server:pause}